SQ-WARE/Documentation/docs/index.md

     ---

-    Participate in governance discussions and community support.
+    Participate in governance discussions, get support, and connect with the community.

     [discord.sqware.pro](https://discord.sqware.pro){ .md-button }